 The ACA includes a large number of health related provisions, including expanding Medicaid eligibility, requiring most individuals to have health insurance, establishing new regulations on health plans, establishing health insurance exchanges, requiring manufacturers to report payments or other transfers of value made to physicians and teaching hospitals, modifying certain payment systems to encourage more cost-effective care and a reduction of inefficiencies and waste and including new tools to address fraud and abuse.
 The laws also include a decrease in the annual rate of inflation for Medicare payments to hospitals and the establishment of an independent payment advisory board to suggest methods of reducing the rate of growth in Medicare spending.
 We do not yet know the full impact that the ACA will have on our business.
 The expansion in the government's role in the U.S. healthcare industry may result in decreased profits to us, lower reimbursement by third-party payors for our products, or reduced volume of medical procedures conducted with our products, all of which could have a material adverse effect on our business, financial condition and results of operations.
 The Tax Act was signed into law in December 2017, which, among other things, removed penalties for not complying with the individual mandate to carry health insurance.
-However, with any new administration, the federal government may take further action regarding the ACA.
+However, with any new administration, the federal government may take further action regarding the ACA, including, but not limited to, reversing the changes implemented by prior administrations and expanding or reducing access to coverage under the ACA.
 We cannot predict the ultimate content, timing or effect of any healthcare reform legislation or the impact of potential legislation on us.